 The floors will typically last the life of the structure.
 In many older buildings, the floors can be restored to their original luster with minimal costs of replacing the finish.

-Both cement and thin set epoxy terrazzo floors have extremely low maintenance costs.
+Both cement and thin-set epoxy terrazzo floors have extremely low maintenance costs.
 Annual stripping and resealing can utilize environmentally friendly water-based products.

 Routine maintenance includes dry and damp mopping, with an occasional spray buffing.
 In comparison, a carpet requires daily vacuuming and periodic steam cleaning.
 With the lowest life-cycle costs and exceptional chemical resistance.

 Composition and Embodied Energy

 Terrazzo installation is composed of naturally occurring aggregates, recycled glass or plastic, and processed cement or epoxy binders.
 The binders constitute approximately 25%-30% of the volume of the terrazzo floors.
 The remainder of the floor is composed of aggregates, pigments, and fillers.
 Initial life cycle assessments of embodied energy appear extremely favorable due to the longevity and low energy usage for maintenance.

 Several glass aggregate suppliers are currently providing post-consumer recycled glass to the marketplace.
 Several slab marble and granite quarries have supplies of post-industrial stone left from slab granite and marble processing.
 The plastic chips actually contain as much as 20% recycled plastic.
 Aluminum divider strips may also incorporate recycled metal.

 VOC Off-Gassing and Indoor Air Quality

 Both cement-based and thin-set epoxy terrazzo systems are comprised of zero VOC flooring materials.
 Terrazzo exhibits little or no off-gassing over the life of the curved floor.
 The non-porous terrazzo finish does not support microbial growth.
 Nor allow moisture to accumulate, helping to maintain a mold-free environment with improved indoor air quality.